 The Royal Historical Society Working Group on LGBT+ histories and historians has launched its survey of the profession.
-Continue reading RHS Launches its LGBT+ Survey 2019
+Continue reading RHS LGBT+ Survey 2019

 On 22 April 2019 the nation officially acknowledged the first annual Stephen Lawrence Day.
 The day served as a day of remembrance, reflection and educational impact concerning the life and legacy of Stephen Lawrence, a Black teenager murdered in a racist attack in 1993 while awaiting a bus in Eltham, South London.
 Here, Dr Kennetta Hammond Perry explains the significance of the Lawrence family’s work, and introduces the new Stephen Lawrence Research Centre at De Montfort University, Leicester, opened officially by Baroness Doreen Lawrence on 9 May 2019.